Example of Thermo-elastic and electrical coupling (simple nonlinear coupled problem, model object, generic assembly, solve and visualization)¶

 mim = gf_mesh_im(mesh, elements_degree*2);

-Let us declare a real model with the three variables corresponding to the three fields to be computed:
+Let us declare a real-number model with the three variables corresponding to the three unknown fields:

 getfem::model md;